-7.4.1 The applicant considers that the development described in the new application drawings will not unduly harm the character or setting of the Six Bells.
-The in-depth assessment of the value and significance of historic assets affected by these proposals has established that there will be change in the immediate environment but that with the proper mitigation described, those changes will not significantly "harm" "value", :significance", and character or setting.
+7.4.1 The applicant considers that the further reduced development described in the new proposed application drawings for "Condition 2" will not further "harm" the character or setting of the Six Bells, indeed potential impact is further reduced...
+The in-depth assessment of the value and significance of historic assets affected by these proposals has established that there will be change in the immediate environment but that with the mitigation described, those changes will not significantly "harm" "value", :significance", and character or setting.

-7.4.2 Historic England suggests that asset's "settings" will inevitably change but it is the nature of the change that decides whether the change is acceptable.
-The site is perhaps sensitive to alteration but the potential for a sensitive intervention at the Six Bells has been made and approved in October 2018.
+7.4.2 Historic England suggests that an asset's "setting" will inevitably change but it is the nature of the change that decides whether the change is acceptable.
+The site is perhaps sensitive to alteration but the potential for a sensitive intervention at the Six Bells has been made and was approved in October 2018.
 The project has since stalled because of the increased costs in restoring the historic core.
-The new revised proposals for the Six Bells will attract many more people to the area exposing the listed building to visitors and the community alike.
+These new revised proposals 2025 for the Six Bells will attract many more people to the area exposing the listed building to visitors and the community alike.